 - By booking this tour, you support social projects that help education in rural villages.

-- There is a surcharge of US$ 35 for a private single room.
+- There is a surcharge of US$40 for a private single room.

 Day 1: Cusco – Chinchero – Moray – Salineras – Ollantaytambo – Aguas Calientes

 After the church, you will have some free time to explore the town and visit the handicraft market.
 Chinchero is known for its textiles, and you will find a variety of handmade garments, blankets, rugs, and other woven goods made by local weavers.
-You can also see the artisans' traditional dyeing and weaving techniques.
+You can also learn the artisans' traditional dyeing and weaving techniques that date back to the Inca era in local textile workshops.
 After visiting Chinchero, you will continue to Moray and explore the circular agricultural terraces arranged in concentric circles and descending into the ground.
-The Incas used terraces for experimental farming, and each level created a different microclimate, allowing the Incas to grow a variety of crops.
+The Incas used terraces for experimental farming, each level created a different microclimate, allowing the Incas to grow a diiferent seeds in each terrace level (microclimate) to obtain different type of harvest of a same product.
+Amazin!

 Next, you will continue to Maras to explore the village and the Salineras of Maras, a series of salt mines on the side of a mountain.
 The salt mines have been in use since pre-Inca times and are still operated by local families today.
 Your guide will explain the salt extraction process and the cultural significance of the mines for the local community.
 Lunch will be served in a local restaurant in Urubamba, where you can taste some of the local dishes, such as ceviche, lomo saltado, or rocoto relleno, as well as some vegetarian and vegan options.
 The restaurant also offers a variety of beverages, including pisco sours, chicha morada, or mate de coca.

-After lunch, you will continue your journey to Ollantaytambo, where you will visit the Inca site, which includes a fortress, a temple, and several residential areas.
+After lunch, you will continue your journey to Ollantaytambo, where you will visit its Inca fortress, where is located many temples, and several residential areas.
 Your guide will explain the history and significance of the site, as well as the strategic importance of its location in the valley.
 You will have some free time to explore the ruins on your own, take photos, or climb to the top of the fortress for panoramic views of the town and surrounding mountains.

 You will also have a walking tour of the town of Ollantaytambo, where you will see the traditional Inca and colonial architecture.
 Your guide will explain the cultural and economic importance of the town, as well as its connection to the surrounding communities.
 After the tour, you will take a train from Ollantaytambo to Aguas Calientes, the town at the base of Machu Picchu.
 You will spend the night in a hotel in Aguas Calientes.